-9. In 2015 the Venice Commission at the request of the then newly elected People's Advocate (Ombudsman) of the Republic of Moldova adopted an opinion on Law no. 52 of 03.04.2014 on the People's Advocate (hereinafter "PA").

-The Venice Commission noted that, based on the Law n°52 of 2014, the Republic of Moldova had switched from the previous system, with several Parliamentary Advocates, to the model of one single Ombudsman with general competence and, within the same office, a special -autonomous - Ombudsman for the protection of children's rights.
-The Commission considered that as such it was a legitimate choice, falling within the wide discretion of each country, provided that all necessary conditions and safeguards be provided to ensure the independent and effective functioning of the new Ombudsman institution, in accordance with relevant standards and good practices in the field.

-The Commission had noted that the Peoples' Advocate for Children (hereinafter "PAC) was deemed to be autonomous from the PA, but noting the lack of institutional and financial independence of the former and recommended to clarify the internal arrangements within the PA Office3.

-- 10. The Venice Commission recommended the adoption of specific constitutional guarantees for the election, status, mandate and competencies of the Ombudsman Institution4. - 11.
+- 11. In 2015 the Venice Commission, at the request of the then newly elected People's Advocate (Ombudsman) of the Republic of Moldova, adopted an opinion on Law no. 52 of 03.04.2014 on the People's Advocate (hereinafter "PA"). - 12.
+The Venice Commission noted that, based on Law n°52 of 2014, the Republic of Moldova had switched from the previous system, with several Parliamentary Advocates, to the model of one single Ombudsman with general competence and, within the same office, a special -autonomous Ombudsman for the protection of children's rights.
+The Commission considered that as such it was a legitimate choice, falling within the wide discretion of each country, provided that all necessary conditions and safeguards be provided to ensure the independent and effective functioning of the new Ombudsman institution, in accordance with relevant standards and good practices in the field. - 13.
+The Commission had noted that the Peoples' Advocate for Children (hereinafter "PAC) was deemed to be autonomous from the PA, but noting the lack of institutional and financial independence of the former and recommended to clarify the internal arrangements within the PA Office3. - 14.
+The Venice Commission recommended the adoption of specific constitutional guarantees for the election, status, mandate and competencies of the Ombudsman Institution3. - 15.
 The Venice Commission also recommended that the competence of the institution in relation to the private sector and the courts should be reconsidered and clearly specified.
-In para.
-29 of the Opinion, the Commission "considers it advisable to include private bodies in the jurisdiction of the PA only to the extent that these agencies are entrusted with a public service mission or, where applicable, co-financed by the state." - 12.
-The Venice Commission recommended that the exclusion of legal persons as complainants should be reconsidered.6 - 13.
-The Venice Commission also recommended an amendment of the Law so as to clearly state that the PA can only be dismissed by a 2/3 majority of the members of Parliament.7 - 14.
-The law was amended in 2015 and 2016, see CDL-REF(2017)054.
-One of these amendments, the amendment in Art.
-17 (5), seems to be related to the recommendation mentioned above referring to the PAC position.
-The current PA Office seems to be organized in line with what was recommended by the Venice Commission with regard to the choice for a national Ombudsman with overall competence, and within the same office, an autonomous PAC.
+In paragraph 29 of the Opinion, the Commission "considers it advisable to include private bodies in the jurisdiction of the PA only to the extent that these agencies are entrusted with a public service mission or, where applicable, co-financed by the state." - 16.
+The Venice Commission recommended that the exclusion of legal persons as complainants should be reconsidered.5 - 17.
+The Venice Commission also recommended an amendment of the Law so as to clearly state that the PA can only be dismissed by a 2/3 majority of the members of Parliament.6 - 18.
+The law was amended in 2015 and 2016 (see CDL-REF(2017)054).
+One of these amendments, the amendment in Article 171 (5), seems to be related to the recommendation mentioned above referring to the PAC position.
+The current PA Office seems to be organized in